ccpgames/pypackage/README.rst

     $ py-build -is

-The ``py-build -is`` command will take you through an interactive py-build session and save the setup.py to disk after creating it, but will not run it.
+The ``py-build -is`` command will take you through an interactive ``py-build`` session, and then save the ``setup.py`` to disk (but it will not run it).

-You can also use the ``py-setup`` command at any time to print what Pypackage would use as a setup.py in the current directory's context.
+You can use ``py-setup`` at any time to see what Pypackage would use as a ``setup.py`` in the current directory's context.

-Metadata can be mixed in with site-wide defaults from $HOME/.pypackage if you want to fill in some common attributes for all your projects.
+Metadata can be mixed in with site-wide defaults from ``$HOME/.pypackage``, if you want to fill in some common attributes for all your projects.

-Pypackage also provides three different test runners to automatically find and run your tests with ``python setup.py test``, you can use any of pytest, nose or unittest.
+Pypackage can also find and run your tests with ``python setup.py test``.
+It supports three different test runners: pytest, nose, and unittest.

-To be clear though: pypackage does not intend on replacing setuptools, pip, or really anything at all in the python packaging tool-chain, it only attempts to complement those utilities and make getting started with python packaging a little easier.
+To be clear: pypackage does *not* replace setuptools, pip, or anything in the python packaging tool-chain; it only attempts to complement those utilities, and make python packaging a little easier.

-In my utopian perfect dream world, I'd see projects not having a setup.py under source control, instead only a static metadata file, then having the inverse relationship being true in the distribution version of the package.
+In my perfect utopian dream world, I'd see projects not have a ``setup.py`` under source control.
+Instead there would only be a static metadata file.
+In the distribution version of the package, the inverse would be true.

 Example, write Python and send it to PyPI
 -----------------------------------------